edcedcedcedc/edcedcedcedc/README.md

 -->

 ## Hi there 👋

-I'm a software engineer, currently in my second year of the [OSSU](https://github.com/edcedcedcedc/computer-science-curriculum-ossu) self-paced computer science curriculum.
-I’m passionate about competitive programming and software development.
-I enjoy tackling challenging problems and working on projects that help me grow my skills.
+I'm a software engineer, with 3 years of experience in total, which includes academic projects, personal initiatives, competitive programming, and 1.5 years of professional experience in frontend developement.
+At the moment I am in my second year of the [Open Source Society University](https://github.com/edcedcedcedc/computer-science-curriculum-ossu) self-paced computer science curriculum.
+I’m passionate about competitive programming and software development in general.
+I enjoy about solving problems, especially those from semi-unfamiliar domains.
+Tackling such problems not only sharpens my problem-solving skills but also broadens my perspective and strengthens my ability to adapt and learn quickly.

-- 🔭 Right now, I’m working on a C++ and SFML cube project, and preparing for the next Codeforces contest!
+- 🔭 Right now I’m working on a C++ and SFML cube project, and preparing for the next Codeforces contest!
-- 🌱 I’m learning linear algebra, math for CS, calculus (Calc 1B), and the "Structure and Interpretation of Computer Programs" course.
+- 🌱 I’m learning four courses concurrently, Linear Algebra, Math For CS, Calculus 1b, and the Structure and Interpretation of Computer Programs.
 - 👯 I’m open to collaborating on software engineering and open-source projects.
 - 💬 Ask me about functional programming!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/androranogajec/) or [email](mailto:ranogaet@gmail.com).